SMA's 2nd Annual Physicians-in-Training Leadership Conference

 - PRESENTING AUTHORS MUST SUBMIT AN EMAIL ADDRESS THAT CAN BE ACCESSED AFTER THE SUBMISSION DEADLINE.

-- Presenting authors will be notified of acceptance or rejection of their abstract via email in mid-February, and must confirm attendance and participation by a designated deadline.
-Failure to confirm participation may result in removal of your presentation.
+- Presenting authors will be notified of acceptance or rejection of their abstract via email in early to mid-December.

 - The acceptance notification email will include an assigned date and time to be presented.